Skip to content

 This post is the complete playbook for catching silent scraper failures before they reach a buyer.
 It's the system Directory Datasets uses on every Apify Actor we ship.

-The four ways scrapers silently fail
+What are the four ways scrapers silently fail?

 Every silent scraper failure falls into one of these buckets: